justinbt1/MLE-Reading-List/README.md

 # MLE Reading List
-A list of technical machine learning, data and programming related books.
+A curated collection of machine learning, data and programming related books to help you on your journey as a machine learning engineer.
 Please feel free to recommend books via a pull request or issue, so we can create a curated list everyone can use.

 ## The Books